sfrza/sfrza.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-A multidisciplinary Researcher, polyglot :), Mechanic Engineer with a passion for coding 😁, Computational scientist, FEA, Amateur musician, Additive Manufacturing specialist
+A multidisciplinary Researcher, polyglot, Mechanic Engineer with a passion for coding 😁, Computational scientist, FEA, Amateur musician, Additive Manufacturing specialist

 ## Interests
 Computational Mechanics, Soft-Robotic, Fluid-structure interaction, Dynamics, and Vibrations